Harry908/JobWise/docs/mobile/01-authentication-feature.md

 ### User Stories
 - **Registration**: As a new user, I want to create an account with email and password
+- **Email Check**: As a new user, I want to check if my email is available before registering
 - **Login**: As a returning user, I want to log in securely
 - **Token Management**: As a user, I want my session to persist across app restarts
 - **Auto-refresh**: As a user, I want automatic token refresh when expired
+- **Change Password**: As a user, I want to change my password securely
+- **Forgot Password**: As a user, I want to reset my password if I forget it
+- **Reset Password**: As a user, I want to set a new password using a reset token

 ### Key Features
 - Email/password registration and login